-Tokyo Pop originally translated the Kaitou Saint Tail manga and anime (yes, they used to do anime too!) as "Sweet Tales of Saint Tail".
+Tokyopop originally translated the Kaitou Saint Tail manga and anime (yes, they used to do anime too!) as "Sweet Tales of Saint Tail".
 Apparently, the magic wand, pink flouncy skirt and sparkly logo were not enough to communicate that it was a shoujo series.
-They eventually renamed it "Saint Tail", taking slightly fewer liberties.
+They eventually shortened it to "Saint Tail", taking slightly fewer liberties.

 The anime version of Ten no Haō ("The Conqueror of the Heavens"), the Raoh-centric Hokuto no Ken spinoff, was released in English as Legends of the Dark King.

-The official English titles of the Dragon Ball and Dragon Ball Zmovies are very rarely exact translations of the original Japanese titles, which is arguably for the better, since the original excited titles only provided a vague description of the film's plot.
+The official English titles of the Dragon Ballmovies are very rarely exact translations of the original Japanese titles, since the original excited titles only provided a vague description of the film's plot.

-The first DBZ film was known simply as Dragon Ball Z during its Japanese theatrical release.
+The first Dragon Ball Z film was known simply as Dragon Ball Z during its Japanese theatrical release.
 The subtitle Ora no Gohan o Kaese!! ("Return My Gohan!") was appended for the home video release.
 The English title varies between region, with Dead Zone used for the American release, while the UK version uses The Pursuit of Garlic.

-Tobikkiri no Saikyō tai Saikyō ("The Incredible Showndown Between the Mightiest") became Cooler's Revenge in America and Super Rivals in the UK.
+Tobikkiri no Saikyō tai Saikyō ("The Incredible Strongest vs Strongest") became Cooler's Revenge in America and Super Rivals in the UK.

 Kyokugen Battle!!
-San Dai Super Saiyajin ("Extreme Batle!!
+San Dai Super Saiyajin ("Extreme Battle!
 The Three Great Super Saiyans") became Super Android 13

 Ginga Giri-Giri!!
-Butchigiri no Sugoi Yatsu ("The Milky Way at the Brink!!
+Butchigiri no Sugoi Yatsu ("The Galaxy at the Brink!!
 The Super Incredible Guy") became Bojack Unbound

 Kiken na Futari!
 Sūpā Senshi wa Nemurena ("The Dangerous Duo!
-Super-Warriors Never Rest") became Broly - The Second Coming
+Super-Warriors Can't Rest") became Broly - Second Coming

 Super Senshi Gekiha!!
 Katsu No wa Ore da ("Super Warrior Defeat!!
 I'm the One who'll Win") became Bio-Broly